vmchale/atspkg/README.md

 # ats-pkg

 This is a build system for ATS written in Haskell and configured with Dhall.
-It is currently a work-in-progress.
 You can see a working example [here](http://github.com/vmchale/polyglot).

 ## Example